mikeycal/vse-stopwatch-timer-for-blender/README.md

-# Blender Video Sequence Editor Stopwatch and Timer
+# Video Sequence Editor Stopwatch\Timer for Blender

 - Add a stopwatch or timer overlay to your blender videos
 - Count Up [Stopwatch] or Count Down [Timer]